Legitimacy of the NATO bombing of Yugoslavia: The UN Charter

-NATO did not have the backing of the United Nations Security Council to use force in Yugoslavia.
-Further, NATO did not claim that an armed attack occurred against another state.
-However, its advocates contend that NATO actions were consistent with the United Nations Charter because the UN Charter prohibits unprovoked attacks only by individual states.
-The principal legal issue remains, however, since NATO as such is not a member state of the UN, whether the member states of NATO, the United States and the European powers that sent armed forces to attack as part of the NATO bombing campaign, violated the UN Charter by attacking a fellow UN member state: (1) in the absence of UN Security Council authorization, and (2) in the absence of an attack or a threat of imminent attack on them.
+NATO did not have the backing of a Chapter VII UN Security Council resolution to use force in Yugoslavia.
+Nor did NATO claim the right of collective self defence.
+Therefore, it has been questioned as to whether the member states of NATO violated the UN Charter by attacking a fellow UN member state: (1) in the absence of UN Security Council authorization, and (2) in the absence of an attack or a threat of imminent attack on them.

 The United Nations considers NATO to be a "regional arrangement" under UN Article 52, which allows it to deal with matters relating to the maintenance of international peace and security as are appropriate for regional action provided that such arrangements or agencies and their activities are consistent with the Purposes and Principles of the United Nations.
 However, the UN policy on military intervention by regional arrangements in UN Article 53 states the Security Council can, where appropriate, "utilize such regional arrangements or agencies for enforcement action under its authority.
 However, no enforcement action shall be taken under regional arrangements or by regional agencies without the authorization of the Security Council."

+The arguments in favour of the legality of intervention are twofold.
+Articles 1(3), 55, and 56 of the UN charter impose the legal obligation on UN member states to respect basic human rights.
+Three prior Chapter VII UN Security Council resolutions had already concluded that Yugoslavia was in violation of these basic human right.
+However, the use of force is not explicitly authorised in either the two Security Council resolutions resolutions nor Articles 1(3), 55, and 56 of the UN charter.
+Thus proponents of the legality of the invasion argue that international customary law authorises the use of force.
+These proponents argue that when there is overwhelming humanitarian necessity, cases such as the no fly zones over Iraq in 1991, the 1827 intervention by Britain, France and Russia to protect the Greeks, India's intervention in Pakistan in 1971, Vietnamese intervention against the Khmer Rouge and the Tanzanian intervention in Uganda in 1979 show that intervention is legal.